alarm-redist/fifty-states/analyses/MD_cd_2010/doc_MD_cd_2010.md

 Data for Maryland comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
 We edit the adjacency graph so districts cannot traverse the Bay.
-Bay units are isolated in the adjacency while all polygons are preserved on disk.
+Bay units are isolated in the adjacency, while all polygons are preserved on disk.
 For the simulation, we derive a land-only map to ensure ``redist_map()`` sees a contiguous graph.
 One isolated island precinct is manually connected to its nearest neighbor.

 ## Simulation Notes
 We sample 5,000 districting plans for Maryland across 2 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.